 Fruit ripens from late summer to fall.
 Excess fruit can be refrigerated for several months and may actually improve in quality.
 Fruits can be eaten fresh or juiced.

-When the fruit is mature, it will develop a reddish blush, as in the first photo.
-The amount of red is sometimes climate-dependent.
+When the fruit is mature, it will often develop a reddish blush, as in the first photo.
+The amount of red is variety-dependent, and sometimes climate-dependent.

 Many scientific studies have confirmed the cancer-fighting properties and other benefits of pomegranate juice according to WebMD.